Welcome new June 2013 MSF students!

 - Check in with the MSF Program

-All students must check in at the MSF office in 330 Wohlers Hall, 1206 S. Sixth Street, Champaign.
-Ask for Cathy Tyler.
-Check-in hours are Monday through Friday from 8:30 - 4:30.
+All students must check in at the MSF office in 206 David Kinley Hall, 1407 W. Gregory Drive, Urbana.
+Ask for Cathy Tyler, the MSF Program secretary.
+The MSF Office is open Monday through Friday from 8:30 - 4:30.

-Please note that the University of Illinois is closed on Monday, May 27th in observance of Memorial Day, a national holiday.
-You can begin checking in at the MSF office on Tuesday, May 28th.
+Please note that the University of Illinois is closed on Monday May 28th in observance of Memorial Day, a national holiday.

 When you check in with the MSF office you will receive a financial calculator that meets specifications for use in the classroom and on exams.

 - US Citizens and Permanent US residents should check-in no later than June 3

 - International Students should check-in to the MSF office no later than May 31

 - MSF Orientation

 The MS Finance Orientation is scheduled to begin on Monday, June 3.